-Several intermediate foundation options were discussed with a Specialty Foundation Contractor.
-Micropiles or at least some version of cased pile into rock was recommended by that Contractor.
-In our experience, auger cast piles (ACP) drilled to refusal could best adjust to highly variable conditions and pinnacled rock.
+Several intermediate foundation options were discussed with a specialty foundation contractor.
+Micropiles, or at least some version of cased pile into rock, were recommended by that contractor.
+In the experience of ECS, though, auger cast piles (ACP) drilled to refusal would best adjust to highly variable conditions and pinnacled rock.
 Excess grout from ACP piles would provide an indirect benefit of grouting Karst under the building footprint.
-ACP piles would also allow for quality assurance testing and provide feedback on variability during installation.
+ACP piles would also allow for quality assurance (QA) testing and provide feedback on subsurface variability during installation.

-While the ACP piles were a more cost-effective option with a potential savings of about 2 million dollars over micropiles, this option was not immediately accepted because our Japanese client had a previous poor experience with ACP piles in the Pacific Rim.
+While ACP piles were more cost-effective, with a potential savings of about $2 million dollars over micropiles, this option was not immediately accepted because the Japanese client had had a previous poor experience with ACP piles in the Pacific Rim.
 Additionally, our client had Japanese engineers reviewing the planned design.
 As a matter of practice, engineers in Japan are trained that ACP piles are friction piles with no end bearing resistance.

-To build our Client’s confidence, we suggested installing 5 test piles in the very small mixing tower area and loading them to 3 times the design load.
-Ultimately, 18 inch (45.7 centimeter) diameter ACP piles with design axial load capacity of 150 tons (136.1 metric tons) were selected as the preferred option.
+To build our client’s confidence, we suggested installing five test piles in the very small mixing tower area and loading them to three times the design load.
+Ultimately, 18 in (45.7 cm) diameter ACP piles with a design axial load capacity of 150 tons (136.1 m tons) were selected as the preferred option.

 Pile load testing

-The pile load test results using ASTM D1143, Quick Load Test Method, are shown in Table 1.
+A load test was performed on five ACP piles, using the ASTM D1143, Quick Load Test Method.

-Table 1.
 Test Pile Results and Actual Pile Tip-Top of Rock Comparison